 4. Paint Easter Egg Design

 Now that the prep work is done, it’s time to start painting!
-Use a paintbrush to cover the textured side of the bubble wrap with brightly coloured paint.
+Use a paintbrush to cover the textured side of the bubble wrap with brightly colored paint.

 If you used one of our pre-made designs and traced it onto the other side of the bubble wrap, you can use that design as a starting point.